cross-org/utils/README.md

 **@cross/utils**

 A collection of cross-runtime JavaScript utilities for Node.js, Deno, and Bun.
+Part of the @cross suite - check out our growing collection of cross-runtime tools at [github.com/cross-org](https://github.com/cross-org).

 **Installation**